erfanio/1pass/README.md

 ![Demo](https://thumbs.gfycat.com/SizzlingHonoredHamadryas-max-14mb.gif)

 After logging in, you're going to be remembered for 30min.
+You can navigate the list with your arrow keys.
-From the list you can press `ctrl-c` on an item to copy the password into your clipboard (if there is a password).
+Pressing `ctrl-c` on an item will copy the password into your clipboard (if there is a password).
-Pressing enter will open the item in details.
+Pressing `enter` will open the item in detail.

 # Build
 You need to install [qt](https://github.com/therecipe/qt/wiki/Installation) for go first.